vasisouv/vuetify-showcase-app/README.md

 I managed to deploy the app on Docker in time.
-The part that involved the combination of json-server and the vue app in a single container, coupled with the fact that I used docker for the first time consumed quite more time than I expected.
+The part that involved the combination of json-server and the vue app in a single container, coupled with the fact that I used docker for the first time consumed more time than initially I expected.

-Unfortunately I didn't get the time to test the app, but I sent it over and will begin writing tests now that I figured everything else.
+As far as testing goes I run into some last minute technical issues ([https://github.com/vuejs/vue/issues/9698](https://github.com/vuejs/vue/issues/9698)) and will publish the tests when they are ready.

 #### Future work
-* Use Autocomplete component for filtering
+* Use Autocomplete component for filtering of jobs
 * Write tests and improve test coverage
 * Improve error handling
-* Add another/more news sources to demonstrate live feed
+* Add more subreddits / allow the user to enter custom subreddits in Reddit's feed.
 * More extensive code documentation
 * Further Decouple some components